MQuy/mbrowser/Programming Rust 2nd.md

     }
   }
   ```
-- when implementing a trait, either the trait (also trait's type parameter) or the type must be local in the current crate (_orphan rule_) to ensure that other people's code cannot break yours and vice versa.
+- when implementing a trait, either the trait or the type must be local in the current crate (_orphan rule_) to ensure that other people's code cannot break yours and vice versa.
 - a trait that uses `Self` is incompatible with trait objects
   ```rust
   pub trait Spliceable {